-Texas bill could keep transgender kids out of high school sports
+If this bill passes, there may be no place for transgender kids in Texas high school sports

 'Bathroom bill' and more

-Garcia said the new bill was filed in response to the case of Mack Beggs, a Texas transgender boy who was allowed to wrestle only against girls.

-The bill is the latest in a series of headline-making efforts that Texas lawmakers have introduced this year.
-Critics have said the measures unfairly target not only transgender people but also gays and lesbians, religious minorities and immigrants.

-Here is the status of some other controversial measures:
+Here is the status of some of the other controversial measures in the Texas legislature this year:

 • Religious adoption: The House passed a bill to let adoption agencies reject potential parents on religious objections, including gays, single people and anyone of a religion objectionable to the agency.
 The Senate will consider the bill.